Welcome to the University of Louisville’s

 Tyler Halford, M.S.

 Tyler earned his Masters in Clinical Psychology from Emporia State University.
 His current research focus is on the working alliance in couples therapy.
-He is also interested in work with couples where one partner has war-related PTSD symptoms.
+He is also interested in work with stigma in the military culture.

 Bethany earned her undergraduate degree at Indiana University.
 Her research interests are centered around both serious and casual relationships, as well as an interest in negative factors in dating relationships.